 - Human modifications such as pipes and channels can alter wetland types, elevation, or hydrology.

-- Withdrawal of groundwater or surface waters can reduce the flow of water into wetlands.
+- Withdrawal of groundwater or surface waters can reduce the water flow into wetlands.

-- Pollutants in groundwater and fresh surface waters that flow into wetlands can be toxic to plants and animals, and they can accumulate in wetland sediments.
+- Pollutants in groundwater and fresh surface waters that flow into wetlands can be toxic to plants and animals and accumulate in wetland sediments.

 - Invasive species can alter the composition of wetland communities.